Coach and Speaker Sonna Johns of Sonna Life to be Featured on Close Up Radio

 DETROIT, MICHIGAN, UNITED STATES, November 2, 2023 /EINPresswire.com/ -- Sonna Johns is a Life Coach who reminds clients, primarily women, that we have to go through the storms to discover the rainbow.
 There are two reasons for that: one being her own transformation the evolved from her struggles, and also that the most difficult people and situations that we come upon in our lives are the lessons that shape our future path and teach us how to embody our authentic self.

 Sonna explains some of her self-prioritization and self-love techniques in her new broadcasts.
-She blends life lessons with spiritual development principles and modalities like meditation and self-compassion..
+She blends life lessons with spiritual development principles and modalities like meditation and self-compassion.
 Her coaching also involves principal concepts of love, compassion, and listening to your inner voice.
-Living a more empowered life i about the how we show up for ourselves and others, particularly when being our best self.
+Living a more empowered life is about how we show up for ourselves and others, particularly being our best self.

 By coming to new media, Sonna hopes to reach a larger audience and raise awareness on a grander scale.
 She hopes to work with more women, some men, and even corporations who are open to a heart-centered authentic approach.
 Who knows what kind of global change she could create for humanity as we all listen, evolve, and go forward from a truthful and more loving place?